0xSickb0y/SearchParty/README.md

 SearchParty relies on the libmagic library for file type identification.
 On Windows systems, it is recommended to use the [python-magic-bin](https://pypi.org/project/python-magic-bin/) module, which provides a Python interface to libmagic using ctypes.

-Please note that a requirements file has already been created for both cases:
+A requirements file has already been created for both cases:

-- For Unix-based systems:`requirements_UNIX.txt`
+- For Unix-based systems: `requirements_UNIX.txt`
 - For MS-Windows: `requirements_WINDOWS.txt`

+Please be aware that some terminal environments may not support Colorama for color formatting.
+If you encounter issues, use the script `SearchParty-NoColors.py`.

 ##  Supported File Extensions
 - **.txt**: text/plain